jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 Q: What cuts do you get on this?

-A: Oh, did everybody know I got banned from, I'm not allowed to go to Rawsome?
+A: Oh, did everybody know I got banned from, I'm not allowed to go to Rawesome?
 If James wasn't part owner of the lot, I could say, James, and I'd go to my notice.
-I said, you have no authority because I'm the one who runs Rawsome Clubs and all the other clubs under the right to choose healthy food.
+I said, you have no authority because I'm the one who runs Rawesome Clubs and all the other clubs under the right to choose healthy food.
 If you read the contract, I'm it.
 You cannot ban me from the member's club.
 I am the main member.
 I said, but it is your lot.
 You own it.
 You can ban me from the lot.
 But he tried to ban all the members who were involved in helping me get all the evidence.
 What does that tell you?

 Q: He's guilty?